==> Visiting this review from NZ? Read this article especially kiwi readers <==

 “I sleep on my back and my side.
 Between this mattress and my Ecosa pillow I feel like the most well rested person in the world”

-To sum this Ecosa mattress review up, I’ve got a list of points to share with you, including the answer to why I no longer sleep on Ecosa.
+To wrap this Ecosa mattress review up, I’ve got a list of points to share with you, including the answer to why I no longer sleep on Ecosa.

-- Ecosa is an efficient company to deal with, with good customer service and fast shipping
+- Ecosa is an efficient company to deal with, with good customer service and fast shipping.
+If getting your mattress delivered quickly is important to you, you’ll be happy with the service.

 - The Ecosa mattress is very firm, no matter how you configure it.
 I’d only recommend it to people who really like a firm mattress or are predominantly stomach sleepers.

-- So, if you like the idea of a memory foam mattress but you think Ecosa might be just too firm for you, here are my recommended alternatives:
+- If you like the idea of a memory foam mattress but think Ecosa might be just too firm for you, here are my recommended alternatives: